-Violation: Students who violate this policy will be subject to appropriate disciplinary action, as defined in Chapter 9: Disciplinary Procedures in this Student Code of Conduct.
+Violation: Students who violate this policy will be subject to appropriate disciplinary action, as defined in Chapter 9: Student Disciplinary Procedures in this Student Code of Conduct.
 Disciplinary action may include referral to drug and alcohol counseling or rehabilitation programs or student assistance programs, suspension, expulsion, and referral to appropriate law enforcement officials for prosecution.

 Smoking, Tobacco, and/or Electronic Smoking Devices: Collin College is a smoke- and tobaccofree institution.
 The use of any tobacco product or other electronic smoking device (including, but not limited to, electronic cigarettes or personal vaporizers) will be strictly prohibited anywhere on Collin College property or in Collin College facilities.
+A definition of electronic smoking devices is listed in the College Terminology section in the student handbook.

 A student who violates this policy may be issued a citation by the Collin College Police Department and may face legal fines.
-Violators of this policy are also subject to disciplinary action as defined in Chapter 9: Disciplinary Procedures in the Student Code of Conduct.
-A definition of electronic smoking devices is listed in the College Terminology section of the student handbook.
+Violators of this policy are also subject to disciplinary action as defined in Chapter 9: Student Disciplinary Procedures in the Student Code of Conduct.
 For assistance with cessation, contact Counseling Services at 972.881.5126 or personalcounseling@collin.edu.

-Drug Testing: Student participation in certain academic and extra-curricular programs may require drug testing.
+Drug Testing: Student participation in certain academic and extracurricular programs may require drug testing.
 The student may be tested upon beginning participation in the identified programs and/or a random basis.
 The requirements are defined and available for review prior to a student enrolling in Collin College or participating in the affected programs and activities.